Katia-Toboleva/golden-shoe-shop/README.md

 //for demo: see Women's section

 ### Intuitive UI: item selection
 Improvements in the flow of choosing an item in UI: when clicking on a item, a model opens up where the user can see more information and photos of the shoe (currently implemented a carousel with 3 different perspectives) and in all  available colours and sizes.
-In addition, there is button that opens up a Size Guide.
+In addition, there is a button that opens up a Size Guide.
 Once the size, colour and quantity are chosen, the item can be added to the cart.
 </br>
 //for demo: see Item modal (opens on choosing an item in women's section)